Davnit/capidaptor/README.md

 Currently supports CAPI v3.

 # Requirements
+- Python 3.5
-capidaptor uses the '`websocket-client`' package from pip.
+- The '`websocket-client`' package from pip.

 # Usage
 1. Run main.py.
 The server will listen by default on all interfaces, port 6112.